karkman/MMB-114_Genomics/02-Read-trimming.md

 **(To help you answering the questions below, you can read more about the FASTQC report [here](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/))**

 * How many sequences we have for each genome?
 Are these numbers the same for the R1 and R2 files?
+* Is the length of the reads the same in the R1 and R2 files?
 * The "Per base sequence quality" module shows a problem.
 Why?
   * Which part of the reads have the best quality?
 Beginning, middle, end?
 * What is the mean sequence quality for the majority of the reads?